-Operational feedback for planning: Planning using feedback loops from FA1 development TRL6 Demonstration TRL7 Demonstration TRL8-9 operations Integration of feedback loop with FA2 provide parameters for planning and simulation tools to calculate the capacity benefits Requirements/feedback Requirements/feedback
+Operational feedback for planning: Planning using feedback loops from FA1 development TRL5/6 Demonstration TRL6/7 Demonstration TRL6/7 operations FA2 provide parameters for planning and simulation tools to calculate the Requirements/feedback Requirements/feedback Integration of feedback loop with capacity benefits

-ATO/TMS for higher capacity Support by TT available Su upport by TT available Support by TT available Using ATO journey profiles for timetabling ΤΤ w.r.t. digital maps and CDM v.r.t. digital maps and DM w.r.t. digital maps and CDM
+ATO/TMS for higher capacity Support by TT available Support by TT available Support by TT available Using ATO journey profiles for timetabling TT w.r.t. digital maps and CDM w.r.t. digital maps and CDM w.r.t. digital maps and CDM

 FA1 development TRL6 Demonstration TRL7 Demonstration TRL8-9 Optimization methods for timetabling and railway planning FA4 DAS/C-DAS and energy management experts input TRL 5/6/7 - Innovative Energy Management models and systems that can be integrated in further energy optimisation models and systems considered by FA1 (e.g. Connected DAS) and FA2 (ATO driving curve).
 DAS/C-DAS and energy management experts input TRL 6/7/8 - Innovative Energy Management models and systems that can be integrated in further energy optimisation models and systems considered by FA1 (e.g. Connected DAS) and FA2 (ATO driving curve).
 DAS/C-DAS and energy management experts input TRL 7/8 - Innovative Energy Management models and systems that can be integrated in further energy optimisation models and systems considered by FA1 (e.g. Connected DAS) and FA2 (ATO driving curve).
 FA2 TRL 5/6: New ATO technology solutions for the automated driving and decision- making, interoperable, and for all application and segments, including freight specific issues.
-It includes when relevant the already available integration of C-DAS and will include appropriate interfaces with TMS for energy network management TRL7: : New ATO technology solutions for the automated driving and decision- making, interoperable, and for all application and segments, including freight specific issues.
-It includes when relevant the already available integration of C-DAS and will include appropriate interfaces with TMS for energy network management TRL8: : New ATO technology solutions for the automated driving and decision- making, interoperable, and for all application and segments, including freight specific issues.
+It includes when relevant the already available integration of C-DAS and will include appropriate interfaces with TMS for energy network management TRL6/7:: New ATO technology solutions for the automated driving and decision- making, interoperable, and for all application and segments, including freight specific issues.
+It includes when relevant the already available integration of C-DAS and will include appropriate interfaces with TMS for energy network management TRL7:: New ATO technology solutions for the automated driving and decision- making, interoperable, and for all application and segments, including freight specific issues.
 It includes when relevant the already available integration of C-DAS and will include appropriate interfaces with TMS for energy network management FA5 requirement input requirement input requirement input